Not just Ukraine, Trump now calls for China to probe Bidens

 “You know what they call that,” Trump said.
 “They call that a payoff.”

-Biden campaign Chairman Cedric Richmond dismissed Trump’s assertions as a reflection of the president’s concerns about facing Biden in his re-election campaign.
-“This president is scared, and he’s acting out,” the Louisiana congressman said.

-House intelligence committee chairman Adam Schiff, who is taking a leading role in the impeachment inquiry, said Trump’s comments show “he feels he can do anything with impunity.”

-Speaking to reporters in Arizona, Vice President Mike Pence echoed Trump’s call for an investigation of the Bidens.
+Speaking to reporters in Arizona, Pence, whose aides had previously tried to distance him from the impeachment drama, echoed Trump’s call for investigation of the Bidens.

 “The American people have a right to know if the vice president of the United States or his family profited from his position as vice president during the last administration,” he said.